 Esposito blossomed into the number one centre the Bruins had been looking for.
 Lined up with Hodge (something the Hawks seemed loathe to try), he was the second-leading scoring in the NHL in 1967-68, just three points behind former team-mate Stan Mikita.
 This season would mark the start of a stretch that would define his Hall-of-Fame career.

-Esposito would spend eight seasons with Boston, winning two Stanley Cups in the process.
-He led the league in goals six times, including a record 76 in 1970-71.
+Esposito would spend eight seasons with Boston, winning two Stanley Cups in the process. (from ‘On the Stanley Cup, hockey lore is removed but never forgotten,’ Toronto Sun, 06/10/2017) He led the league in goals six times, including a record 76 in 1970-71.
 He was the scoring champion five times.